 To this day, the trustees and organising committee of the walk still consist of Rotary de la Manche members.

 Not everyone relishes the prospect of walking 48.1 miles in one go.
 In 2007, a new dimension to the Island Walk was conceived with the willingness and cooperation of the Lieutenant Governor of Jersey.
 Paul Owen challenged Lt.
 General Andrew Ridgway to complete the entire route in four consecutive stages each year during his tenure on the Island.
 He agreed and the LG Walk was born.

 Each stage of the Lieutenant Governor’s Challenge runs parallel with the Main Walk and is becoming more popular, especially with young families.
 It is fantastic to see grandparents, parents and their children all enjoying the event together.

-This year, the next stage of the challenge is the 13 mile route from Les Fontaines Tavern to Le Braye slipway in St. Ouen – it starts at 10:30am on Saturday, 24 June 2017.
+This year, the next stage of the challenge is the 13 mile route from Le Braye slipway in St. Ouen to the Finish Line at the Waterfront – it starts at 2:30pm on Saturday, 23 June 2017.

 REGISTER to join in.

 Over the past 27 years, 160 local charities have benefitted from donations exceeding £2,200,000 raised by more than 21,000 people treading the same path as Paul Owen and his colleagues back in 1991.